fbpx

 The Centre for Human Rights established a partnership with the PAP through a Memorandum of Understanding signed in October 2017.
 Key among the objectives of this partnership is facilitating capacity building on human rights and democratisation in Africa, increasing the visibility of PAP and fostering a strong interaction between PAP and CSOs on the continent.

 Building on the Memorandum of Understanding, the Centre for Human Rights in collaboration with the PAP hosted four Civil Society forums on the side-lines of the PAP Ordinary Sessions.
-Two forums were held in 2018 on the side-lines of August Committee Sitting and in October at the Ordinary session.
-Subsequently, two forums we held on the side-lines of the May and October 2019 Ordinary sessions.
-These Forums, which targeted the CSOs from the across the continent aimed to deepen reflections on the establishment of a PAP Civil Society forum and reflect on the key themes of the PAP Session.
+Two forums were held in 2018 on the sidelines of the August Committee Sitting and in October at the Ordinary session.
+Subsequently, two forums we held on the sidelines of the May and October 2019 Ordinary sessions.
+These Forums, which targeted the CSOs from across the continent aimed to deepen reflections on the establishment of a PAP Civil Society forum and reflect on the key themes of the PAP Session.

 In May 2019 CSOs agreed on the need to have an effective and sustainable overall Forum or space that would ensure cohesion, coordination and effectiveness in their engagement with the PAP.
 Such a Forum could also give support to organisations engaging with the PAP, and also assist the PAP in its outreach and advocacy campaigns, such as for the ratification, domestication and implementation of the AU legal instruments, particularly the new PAP Protocol.